smaclell/smaclell.github.io/_drafts/exterminator-6-code-reviews.md

 Fundamental flaws with how algorithms fit together or are used.
 Humans make horrible compilers and computers cannot truly understand how code is related.

-What are logical issues?
-A problem with the decisions behind the code.
-Maybe something simple like using the wrong value for a constant.
-Another example would be two classes using one another in a confusing way.
-Or misleading comments or parameters.
+Logical issues are problems with the decisions behind the code.

+* Using the wrong constant value.
+* Two classes interacting with one another in a confusing way.
+* Misleading comments or parameters.

 Stopping logical issues is important.
 Your code could compile and pass all the unit tests, but with logical errors it is still broken.
 Logical errors can lead to other defects and issues for your users.
-The longer logical errors survive in the codebase the more likely they are to mislead other developers who then cause defects as a result.
+The longer logical errors survive in a codebase the more likely they are to mislead other developers who then cause defects as a result.

 Unlike other development activities, code reviews provide a great opportunity